epicoon/lxgo/jspp/doc/start.md

       Mode: DEV
       # Path to directory where will be the core of JS-code
       CorePath: frontend/build/core.js
-      # Path to directory where Preprocessor keep its cache files
+      # Path to directory where the Preprocessor keeps its maps files
-      CachePath: .sys/cmp/jspp
+      MapsPath: .sys/cmp/jspp
+      # Path to directory where the Preprocessor copies JS-modules files
+      ModsPath: .sys/cmp/jspp/modules
       # Preprocessor automatically creates links to asset files
       #  to hide the real location on the server
       AssetLinksPath: